Eiffel Tower by night © Jay Buangan

 Address: Champ de Mars 7

-Opening times: Daily; 9am to midnight (15 June to 1 September), 9.30am to 11pm the rest of the year.
+Opening times: Daily: 9am to midnight (mid-June to early September); 9:30am to 11pm the rest of the year.
 Last entry is 45 minutes before closing time.

 Admission: Lift ticket to 2nd floor: €11 (adults), €8.50 (12 to 24 years).
 Lift ticket to top: €17 (adults), €14,50 (12 to 24 years).
 Stairs to second floor €7 (adults), €5 (12 to 24 years).
 Concessions available.